Uploading...

 History of Translation

 The translation of books has happened throughout history, all over the world.
 In many cases, the decision to translate a text has had significant outcomes and developments for society.
 The Toledo School of Translators was a group of scholars and translators in the city of Toledo in the 12th and 13th centuries.
 They translated hundreds of texts from classical Arabic into Latin, in subjects including philosophy, science, theology, and religious texts.
-Some scholars credit this translation movement as the foundation of scientific thinking and developments made during the Renaissance.
+Some scholars credit this translation movement as the foundation of scientific thinking and developments made during the Renaissance period.

 Some of the most famous early translations were of the Bible.
 St. Jerome was the original translator of the Bible from Hebrew and Greek to Latin in the 4th century.
 Then, in the 1500s, Martin Luther translated the Bible from Greek and Latin into German.
 Furthermore, Martin Luther’s decision to translate the Bible was incredibly significant because it was a language that common people actually spoke.
 Previously, only those who understood Latin could read and understand the Bible; this was limited to members of the clergy and the highly educated.
 Luther’s translation work was the foundation of the Protestant movement.